wushilin/nginx-cm/README.md

-## Components
+# Components

+## This service will cost you about 0.3 USD per month for a 3 node nginx TLS proxy guardian.
+Mainly paying for the object gets.
+Storage s almost 0 cost.

 ### 1. nginx-cm (Configuration Manager)

 A web-based control plane to manage Nginx configurations.
+You may want to run it elsewhere, your local machine, a kubernetes statefulset with 10M space persistent storage (single node, no HA).

 **Features:**
 - **Web Interface:** Easy-to-use UI to manage Listeners and SNI Mappings.